12 Keys’ Intensive Outpatient Program In South Florida

 Some people living with addiction believe that residential treatment is their only option when it comes to recovery.
-The reality is there are many different forms of treatment.
+The reality is there are many different forms of treatment, like our intensive outpatient program in South Florida.

 Some addiction treatment is inpatient, meaning that the patient will live at the facility for the duration of their stay.
 Other addiction treatment can be arranged for those whose lives do not allow them to get away for 30 to 90 days.
 For these addictions, an outpatient level of care may be more suited to their needs.

-JourneyPure offers IOP intensive outpatient rehab because we understand that each person suffering from substance abuse requires a personalized approach to their recovery and getting the support they need in order to acclimate to a sober life.
+JourneyPure offers intensive outpatient rehab programs because we understand that each person suffering from substance abuse requires a personalized approach to their recovery and getting the support they need in order to acclimate to a sober life.
 At the same time, they can come and go as they please.
-Supportive sober housing can also be arranged for individuals who require additional support and structure while engaged in an IOP intensive outpatient setting.
+Supportive sober housing can also be arranged for individuals who require additional support and structure while engaged in a South Florida intensive outpatient program.

-IOP Intensive Outpatient is a level of care in substance abuse treatment that does not require the individual to stay at a facility during their stay.
-Those who attend our intensive outpatient rehab attend group and individual therapy sessions a few times during the week but will live at home and continue to meet their family and work obligations.
+Our South Florida intensive outpatient rehab program is a level of care in substance abuse treatment that does not require the individual to stay at a facility during their stay.
+Those who attend our intensive outpatient treatment program attend group and individual therapy sessions a few times during the week but will live at home and continue to meet their family and work obligations.

-IOP intensive outpatient is “a step down” in treatment level care from inpatient or Partial Hospitalization Program (PHP) treatment.
+An intensive outpatient program in South Florida is “a step down” in treatment level care from inpatient or Partial Hospitalization Program (PHP) treatment.
 However, there are times when an individual may begin their treatment process at the IOP level.

 - Those who don’t require 24-hour supervision